anchorpipe/anchorpipe/CONTRIBUTING.md

 - You have the right to contribute the code, and
 - You understand your contributions are made under the project's license (AGPL v3)

-### Intellectual Property and Commercial Use Rights
+### Intellectual Property Rights

-By contributing to anchorpipe, you grant the following rights:
+By contributing to anchorpipe with DCO sign-off, you:

-- **Open-Source License**: Your contributions are licensed under AGPL v3
+- **Grant AGPL License**: Your contributions are licensed under AGPL-3.0
-- **Commercial Use Rights**: anchorpipe may use your contributions in commercial products and services
-- **Dual Licensing**: anchorpipe may license your contributions under different licenses for commercial use
+- **Retain Copyright**: You keep ownership of your code
 - **Attribution**: You will be credited for your contributions

-**Important**: You retain copyright ownership of your code.
-You are granting licenses that allow both open-source and commercial use.
+**Important**: DCO grants rights under AGPL-3.0 only.
+The project cannot relicense your code without your permission.
 For complete details, see [IP_ASSIGNMENT.md](IP_ASSIGNMENT.md).

-**Note**: Significant contributors who may receive equity or compensation may be asked to sign an additional Contributor License Agreement (CLA) with more explicit terms.
-This is optional and only for contributors receiving compensation.
+**Note**: An optional Enhanced Contributor Agreement may be available in the future for contributors who want to grant additional rights (like relicensing) in exchange for revenue sharing eligibility.
+This is completely optional.

 ### Signing Off Commits